 Do pandas go through puberty?

 All animals, from groundhogs to geckos, go through a transition period as they grow up and reach “sexual maturity,” a.k.a. the ability to reproduce.
-Nonhuman primates like monkeys, chimpanzees and gorillas — all genetically very similar to humans — go through many of the same biological changes that humans do in puberty: for example, females begin having monthly periods.
-(FYI: some primates go through a change that humans do NOT go through: their butt color changes to red!)
+Nonhuman primates like monkeys, chimpanzees and gorillas go through many of the same biological changes that humans do in puberty, like changing body shapes; some primates go through a change that humans do NOT go through: their butt color changes to red!
 It seems the list of animals that actually menstruate is pretty short: humans, apes and monkeys (like those mentioned before), bats and elephant shrews.
 Pandas don’t have periods.

 Doesn’t hair grow on your head?